English for life (level 1)

 What is the course about?

-The course is designed to enable you to become a better, more confident communicator in both writing and speaking.
-You will learn how to express yourself better in informal situations, in emails to friends, in more formal situations at work, when dealing with the council or your child's school.
+The course is designed to enable you to become a better, more confident communicator in both writing and speaking as well as a better reader and listener.
+You will learn how to express yourself when speaking and writing in informal situations, in emails to friends, in more formal situations at work, when dealing with the council or your child's school.
 You will focus on how to organise and structure your writing, construct and link paragraphs and write different types of sentences.
 You will improve your vocabulary, discover new spelling strategies and learn how to use punctuation accurately.
-You will develop your reading skills to be able to find information and details, identify the purposes and summarise different types of texts.
+You will develop your reading skills to be able to see the bigger picture, find information and details, identify the purposes and summarise different types of texts.
 You can do all this without the pressure of an exam, but by the end of this course you will be ready to move to a course with a qualification.
-You will also learn some digital skills!
+You will also learn some digital skills.

 What will we cover?

-A range of topics will be discussed inkling items in the new, short stories, important events, culture, entertainment as well as personal stories and events.
-These topics will provide a context to focus on:
+A range of topics will be discussed including items in the news, short stories, important events, culture, entertainment as well as personal stories and events.
+These topics will provide a context in which you focus on:

 • expressing yourself confidently in different situations